Note: this article was originally written in the fall of 2017 but was updated October, 2019.

 The bottom line is that college is expensive but I believe it’s worth it.
 Make sure your child understands their financial obligation.
 Help them realize that a cheaper college doesn’t mean it’s not a good college.
 Help your child focus and choose classes that will go towards graduation, even if they change their major, so they don’t run up the cost by taking extra courses.
 If your child is an underclassman and has their hopes on a certain school, take a look at costs now and help them plan for that.

 What Myths and truths would you add?
 What surprises you?

 Gina Stegner is the public relations coordinator for the Kenton County Public Library.
-Her daughter is currently a freshman in college, which has caused a lot of grey hairs over the last few months.
+Her daughter is currently a junior in college, her son is a high school senior currently making these decisions, one of her stepsons is a sophomore at Gateway and the other is finishing up college by taking online classes through NKU.
 She has chosen to write about their college search, senior year, college and other related topics to help other parents.